 What are your busiest store hours?
 When do shoppers flock to your location and at what time does the traffic die down?
 These are just some of the questions you should you ask to get familiar with your store’s peak and down times.

-To easily figure these things out, you can use foot traffic programs such as people counters to see when people are walking into your shop.
+Figure these things out quickly using foot traffic programs such as people counters to see when shoppers are walking into your shop.
 Don’t have such in-store analytics tools in place?
-See if your POS system can give insights on sales during different times of the day.
+See if your POS system can give insights into sales during different times of the day.

-Also note that figuring out your store’s peak times doesn’t just apply to the time of day.
-You should also look at how busy you are at different times of the year so you can schedule large tasks (like physical inventory counts) accordingly.
+Also, note that figuring out your store’s peak times doesn’t just apply to the time of day.
+You should also look at how busy you are at different periods of the year so you can schedule large tasks (like physical inventory counts) accordingly.

 Do tasks in batches

-In addition to helping you complete tasks faster, you’ll conserve time and energy while you’re at it.
+You’ll complete tasks faster and conserve energy while you’re at it.

-If you find yourself doing the same things over and over again, see if you can automate those repetitive tasks.
-This will not only help you save time, but as we said in our retail ebook, it would also help in reducing operating expenses.
+If you find yourself doing the same things over and over again, then find ways to automate those repetitive tasks.
+This will not only save time but as we said in our retail ebook, it would also help in reducing operating expenses.

-For example, if you exert quite a bit of effort manually coordinating staff schedules, making sense of time sheets and tracking employees, you can opt for an automated workforce management solution to take care of all that grunt work for you.
+For example, if you spend a lot of time manually coordinating staff schedules, making sense of attendance sheets and tracking employees, you can opt for an automated workforce management solution to take care of all that grunt work for you.

 Deputy, a cloud-based employee management app, is an example of such a solution.
 It enables employees to easily pick up shifts, switch schedules, and request time off using the app itself, and retailers can monitor everything from one central location, saving them tons of time and effort.

-Or let’s say you spend a lot of time transferring register closures and account sales from your POS to your accounting software.
-Instead of devoting too much energy on this task, automate it by getting the two systems to “talk” to each by either adopting solutions that can easily be linked (ex: Vend + Xero), or by using cloud app integration services such as Stitch or Zapier.
+For example, if you spend a lot of time transferring register closures and account sales from your POS to your accounting, get the two systems to “talk” to each by either adopting retail solutions that can easily be linked (ex: Vend + Xero).
+You can also consider using cloud app integration services such as Stitch or Zapier.